YECHEZ/wow-fish-bot/README.md

-# wow-fish-bot
+# wow-fish-bot | DEV-BRANCH !
 ## WoW Vanilla fish bot.
 Python, simple, for me.
 World of Warcraft 1.12.1
+### ADDED tray-icon with information

 - No hook sounds, work with all resolution.
-- Using opencv2, PIL, pyautogui, numpy, keyboard, win32gui
+- Using opencv2, PIL, pyautogui, numpy, keyboard, win32gui, qt
 - code = 92 lines with spaces.

+> This is tested application before Windows app release

 How to:
 1. Equip fishing pole